RbCaVi/FRCCards/README.md

 - End

 ### Draw Phase
-During the Draw phase, a Player may draw a single card from the top of their deck (unless otherwise stated)
+During the Draw phase, a player must draw a single card from the top of their deck (unless otherwise stated).
+If a player is unable to draw a card, they lose.

 ### Median Phase
 Nothing occurs during the Median phase unless a card's effect specifically states that it starts during the median phase of a player’s turn.

 ### Main Phase
-During the Main phase of a player’s turn, the player may lay cards on their side of the playing field.
+During the Main phase of a player’s turn, the player may play cards on their side of the playing field.
 The player may play any number of Mentor and/or event cards assuming there are open places on the field for them.
 Only one student card may be played per turn (unless otherwise stated).
-You are allowed to play as many robot cards as you want on your turn so long as its build requirements are met and there is an open space for it on the playing field.
+You are allowed to play as many robot cards as you want on your turn so long as their build requirements are met and there are open space for them on the playing field.

+Robots can also be switched between offensive and defensive positions in the Main phase.

 ### Scoring Phase
 During the Scoring phase, a player may choose to play offense against the opposing player with the following rules:
 You must have a Robot(s) on the field which is capable of scoring and is in an offensive position.

-Each Robot may attack once in a turn.
+Each Robot may score once in a turn.

 A Robot can score on one opposing Robot.

-You may score on any robot on your opponent's side of the field

 If you score on an opponent’s robot that is in an offensive position and your robot’s offensive stat is higher than their offense, their robot is retired and the difference of the two robot’s offense stats is subtracted from the other player’s points.